projetoalfobre/a-mapoteca/_posts/2024-07-10-mapa-da-arqueologia.markdown

 author: Nelson Gonçalves (Alfobre.com)
 ---

-**Mapa da Arqueologia em Portugal** (portuguese for Map of Archeology in Portugal) is a webmap about the portuguese archaeology landscape.
+**Mapa da Arqueologia em Portugal** (portuguese for Map of Archaeology in Portugal) is a webmap about the portuguese archaeology landscape.
 The map features companies, schools, research units, etc. This is a work in progress, meaning that the map will be updated as frequently as possible.

 In the future, the dataset will be shared at [A-GeoCat](https://a-geocat.alfobre.com/).